mlox/mlox/mlox/mlox_readme.txt

 - The rule-base is released as a separate archive (mlox-data_<DATE>.7z), unpack this archive in the mlox directory created when you unpacked the application.
-  Version 0.59 added an automated downloader for updating the mlos rule-base.
+  Version 0.59 added an automated downloader for updating the mlox rule-base.

 - A quick explanation of the included batch files for Windows (unless otherwise specified, run these batch files from the mlox directory):

-  locheck - run mlox in command-line mode to check (not update). lofix - run mlox in command-line mode to update your load order. lo - (run this in "Data Files") just prints your current load order.
+  locheck - run mlox in command-line mode to check (not update).
+            Not available for users of the standalone Windows executable version of mlox. lofix - run mlox in command-line mode to update your load order.
+          Not available for users of the standalone Windows executable version of mlox. lo - (run this in "Data Files") just prints your current load order.

 - On Windows, run mlox.exe.
 On Linux, run: mlox.py